 A Brief History of Booze and Baseball in PhiladelphiaPosted: June 10, 2011 | Author: Johnny Goodtimes | Filed under: Baseball | Tags: Baseball, beer, Connie Mack, Shibe Park | 1 Comment »

-We’ve been talking about beer and baseball all week on the website.
-Today, I’m going to give you the short but sweet history of beer in Philly ballparks.
+With beer week going down this week, here’s a short but sweet history of beer in Philly ballparks.
 Most of this info comes from this excellent piece on the Philadelphia Athletics Historical Society.
-I also got some info from a book I am currently reading by David Nemec called the Beer and Whiskey League and from a book called the Baseball Hall of Shame 4.)
+I also got some info from a book by David Nemec called the Beer and Whiskey League and from a book called the Baseball Hall of Shame 4.

 William Hulbert, the man who helped form the National League in 1876 and served as 2nd president, enforced harsh anti-drinking rules right off the bat.
 He wanted “classy” people to come to baseball games, not drunks, so he made drinking illegal at the ballpark.
 This didn’t go over well in some cities, particularly Cincinnati.
 They had a large German population that enjoyed drinking beer at the ballpark, and in 1880 they broke league rules and started serving brews.
 They were subsequently kicked out of the NL.